 - 1. For cold storage, mechanical refrigeration is recommended.
-An adequate number of ice chests with an adequate supply of ice from an approved source (e.g., store-bought bagged ice) would be acceptable, and is sometimes better than a poorly operating refrigerator on a hot day.
-Cold held foods must be maintained at 41° F or less. - For hot holding, electrical equipment is recommended.
+An adequate number of ice chests with an adequate supply of ice from an approved source (e.g., store-bought bagged ice) would be acceptable, and is sometimes better than a poorly operating refrigerator on a hot day. - For hot holding, electrical equipment is recommended.
 Propane stoves or grills capable of holding food at 135° F or above may be used and/or should be available for backup.
-Sterno® Brand is not recommended, and is not as effective as the methods mentioned above.
+Sterno is not recommended, and is not as effective as the methods mentioned above.